jad6/Project-Euler/README.md

 I learnt programming by messing with these problems at university and every time I want to learn a new language I do some of these problems again to get a hang of it.

-With the introduction of Swift Playground Books Project Euler is a perfect resource to bring to new and seasoned programmers to allow them to learn Swift.
+With the introduction of Swift Playground Books, Project Euler is a perfect resource to bring to new and seasoned programmers to allow them to learn Swift.

 [Everyone Can Code](http://www.apple.com/education/everyone-can-code/)!